kgorman/ansible-examples/rax/README.md

 #### Running playbooks against the dynamic inventory

 This is the spot where changes can be made to install and configure all the hosts.
 Change setup_hosts.yml to perform whatever actions required.
+In this case Ansible gets the list of hosts generated in the provisioning step and performs the action(s) on all of them.
+There is no need for a traditional hosts file using this method.

-Some simple formatting of the filesystem is included.
+Simple formatting of the filesystem is included.

 ```bash
 $>./setup_hosts.sh